Used and loved by millions

 Linguistic Context

-The phrase "working hard" functions as a verb phrase, typically used as part of a larger sentence to describe the action of exerting effort and dedication towards a task or goal.
-Ludwig AI confirms this usage.
+The phrase "working hard" functions as a verb phrase, typically used as part of a larger clause to describe the action of exerting significant effort.
+Ludwig AI confirms its correct usage in diverse contexts.

 Expression frequency: Very common